 Through PSHE teaching, young people can prepare for life after school, building up their resources and resilience and their self-belief - mentally, emotionally, socially and strategically.
 This allows them to relish challenge and cope with difficult or unexpected situations and uncertainty.
-Furthermore, PSHE can inspire pupils to take responsibility for their own learning and develop self-knowledge and understanding.
+Furthermore, PSHE can inspire pupils to take responsibility for their own learning, develop self-knowledge and understanding.
 There is also a capacity for pupils to reflect and show self-discipline, confidence, capability and compassion, and to gain real awareness of how they can make a difference in society.

 The promotion of Fundamental British Values (FBV) is an integral part of PSHE and supports the whole school ethos.
 We focus on these values through the School's continued emphasis on the growth of the Spiritual, Moral, Social and Cultural (SMSC) development.
 SMSC is embedded into our Schemes of Work, but is also re-enforced through many opportunities within the informal curriculum.
-The integration of SMSC is also a prerequisite for meeting the requirements of the Independent School's Standards.
+The integration of SMSC is also a prerequisite for meeting the requirements of the Independent School's Teaching Standards.
+For further information about how SMSC is actively promoted at Felsted School, please refer to our separate 'SMSC Policy'.